A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Green's Function for Linear BVPs

 \section{Green's Function for Linear BVPs}

 We are now in position to discuss the BVP fundamental solution, on which our method will be based.
-A BVP fundamental solution is defined as a continuous and piecewise $C^1$ solution to
+Let $A:[0,1]\rightarrow \mathbb{R}^{n\times n}$ be piecewise continuous on the mesh $t_j$ (i.e. continuous, except for possible jumps at the $t_j$'s).
+A BVP fundamental solution is defined as a continuous map $\Phi:[0,1]\rightarrow\mathbb{R}^{n\times n}$ consisting of invertible matrices that is piecewise $C^1$ on the mesh $t_j$ and solves

-consisting of invertible matrices.
-Recall that $A(t)$ is only assumed to be piecewise continuous.
-Analogously to the IVP fundamental solution, if a BVP fundamental solution exists then it provides an inverse to the BVP operator $F$ through the Green's function, as defined in the following theorem. \begin{theorem} If a BVP fundamental solution $\Phi$ exists then it is unique and the unique solution to
+Analogously to the IVP fundamental solution, if a BVP fundamental solution exists then it provides an inverse to the BVP operator $F$ through the Green's function, as defined in the following theorem. \begin{theorem} If a BVP fundamental solution $\Phi$ exists then it is unique and the unique solution $v\in Y_1$ to